MarcoMancha/DroneGestureControl/README.md

 # DroneGestureControl
-Controling a Tello Drone using a Hand Gesture Detector using OpenCV and VGG.
+Controling a Tello Drone using a Hand Gesture Detector using a preprocessed model using OpenCV and VGG.